 Overview of NCTMB Program

-The North-central Texas Master Birder Program is an intermediate, 9-month Course in field ornithology.
-It is designed to provide participants with bird identification skills and general knowledge of birds, their life histories, ecology, conservation, and habitat requirements in Texas.
+Audubon Dallas is the proud sponsor of The North-Central Texas Master Birder (NCTMB) Program.
+NCTMB is a course in field ornithology for intermediate-level birders.
+It is designed to provide participants with techniques to enhance applicants’ existing bird identification skills and general knowledge of birds, ecology, conservation, and habitat requirements in Texas.
 It is also an “education for service” initiative.
-Participants will receive advance training in field ornithology in exchange for volunteer services to the North-central Texas community.
+Participants will receive advanced training in field ornithology in exchange for volunteer services to the North-Central Texas community.

-The NCTMB Program provides extensive training on ornithological topics using a combination of classroom discussion and field trips.
-Topics covered include:
+The NCTMB provides training on ornithological topics using a combination of nine classroom sessions and seven instructor-led field trips.
+Besides general bird identification challenges, topics will include:

 - Ecological Zones of Texas and the Associated Avifauna